 Insurance brokers are independent professionals who work for the end clients who hire them, not for the insurance companies that provide the coverage.
 Thus, they are incentivized to sell their customers the best, most comprehensive insurance products at the most affordable possible prices.

 Brokers excel at giving case-specific advice.
 For instance, you may be confused about the relative merits of plans that allow you to choose your own physician (PPO plans).
 Or maybe you need more information about alternatives that appoint a physician from an organizational network for you (HMO plans).
 Depending on your situation, the relative costs associated with each option can vary significantly.
-Choosing wisely could save you money.
+Choosing wisely could save you money which is why it is important to understand the difference between HMO vs PPO plans.
 A broker can advise you on the most cost-effective option for your particular case.
 They will help guide you to the plan structure that provides the best coverage for the best price.

 Open an HSA